forcepusher/forcepusher/README.md

 The difference between 16GB and 24GB VRAM is astronomic for LLMs.

 To avoid Gemma 4 thinking bugs, use "<|channel>" as your reasoning start string, not "<|channel>thought".
-I use low temperature to prevent tool use typos/screwups, it's a very common problem.
+I use low temperature of 0.3 to prevent tool use typos/screwups, it's a very common problem.
 All models should use 8k output token limit, except gemma-4-26b-a4b that actually needs 16k for schizo reasoning.
 Put `Responses MUST be terse and short.` in a rule or use my [portable caveman](https://github.com/forcepusher/smol-caveman) prompt.
 Quantize your vision .mmproj files to Q8_0 so you don't have to blind the model completely.